jin-guo/COMP599_Fall2021/Project/TechnicalDetails.md

 ## Server

 1. Each team has a dedicated server on which to run their project, and each of the teammembers have been granted access to it.
 To access the appropriate machine: `ssh {CS_USERNAME}@fall2021-comp598-{TEAM_NUMBER}.cs.mcgill.ca`.
-Feel free to copy over your **public** ssh keys so you don't have to type in your password every time you log in.
+Feel free to copy over your **public** ssh keys into `~/.ssh/authorized_keys` so you don't have to type in your password every time you log in.
+2. Each server has a common user **team-{TEAM_NUMBER}** that you can all use to log in for collaborative work and deployment, should you like to work that way.
+Your ssh keys will be added to the user as you send them to me, after which you can access the appropriate machine as: `ssh team-{TEAM_NUMBER}@fall2021-comp598-{TEAM_NUMBER}.cs.mcgill.ca`
-2. Check that you can access the Movie API service: `curl http://fall2020-comp598.cs.mcgill.ca:8080/user/{USER_ID}`
+3. Check that you can access the Movie API service: `curl http://fall2020-comp598.cs.mcgill.ca:8080/user/{USER_ID}`
-3. Check that docker is running: `ps aux | grep docker`
+4. Check that docker is running: `ps aux | grep docker`
-4. Check that your service is running by visiting [`http://fall2021-comp598-{TEAM_NUMBER}.cs.mcgill.ca:8082/recommend/{USER_ID}`](http://fall2021-comp598-{TEAM_NUMBER}.cs.mcgill.ca:8082/recommend/{USER_ID}).
+5. Check that your service is running by visiting [`http://fall2021-comp598-{TEAM_NUMBER}.cs.mcgill.ca:8082/recommend/{USER_ID}`](http://fall2021-comp598-{TEAM_NUMBER}.cs.mcgill.ca:8082/recommend/{USER_ID}).
 This should return a comma-separated list of 20 movie recommendations, from most to least highly recommended for `USER_ID`.

 ## Docker Container

+Docker Introduction and Tutorial: https://docs.docker.com/get-started/overview/

 1. Create a Dockerfile to set up the environment that you need: `https://docs.docker.com/get-started/`
 2. Build your docker image, and run it in a container: